human-centered-computing/human-centered-universe/docs/MULTILINGUAL_TTS.md

 language has an enabled voice in `config/tts-voices.json`.

 The workflow first plans the affected languages, then runs one language shard at a time.
-Each shard has its own 180-minute budget, so a complete multilingual backfill cannot be cancelled merely because the combined run exceeds three hours.
+Each shard has its own 360-minute budget, so a complete multilingual backfill cannot be cancelled merely because the combined run exceeds the old three-hour limit.
 Finished MP3 files are checkpointed to `main`; GitHub Pages is requested once after all selected shards finish.

 ## Manual generation
 Actions → Generate Multilingual Narration → Run workflow